betoule/smartiris/README.md

 ```
 FileNotFoundError: [Errno 2] No such file or directory: '/dev/serial/by-id/usb-FTDI_FT232R_USB_UART_AQ01L27T-if00-port0'
 ```
-occur when the serial device is not at the default location.
+occur when the serial device is not at the spectified location.
 You need to identify the path to the device file by looking at appearing files in:
 ```bash
 ls /dev/serial/by-id/
 #plug the device